breatheco-de/content/src/content/lesson/[draft]context-api.md

   constructor() {
     super();
     this.state = {
+      // this is the model of your app, a list of todo's
       todos: [],
-      // inside the state of the t
+      // add as many actions (functions) as you want
       addTask: title => this.setState({ todos: this.state.todos.concat(title) })
     };
   }